SINTEF/dlite/README.md

 dependencies together with DLite.
 Without `[full]` you get a minimal DLite installation that only depends on NumPy.
+This would disable most storage plugins, except for the built-in "json", "bson" and "rdf" (when compiled against Redland librdf).
 For alternative installation methods, see the [installation instructions].